How to Write a Resume for a Student (College or University Graduate and High School Student)

 Look at other student resume samples and examples.
 Never copy an example or sample resume but look for what you like about the resume and imagine how you could make your resume better.
 Find your resume inspiration and expand on it.
-Your resume represents you - show your best foot forward.
+Your resume represents you and is your best marketing tool - be sure to put your best foot forward.

 Choose a great resume template from The Art of Resume.
 The best resume templates are well-formatted, simple, and clear.
 There should be an effective use of space including blank space.
 The blank space should frame the body and bulk of your resume.
 An easy-to-read resume should showcase your qualifications.